Elwell/389wiki/docs/389ds/FAQ/roadmap.md

 #### dscreate

 Install an instance of directory server.
-You can use an INF file for "silent" installations, or there is an *interactive* mode which promotes you for the minimum required settings.
+You can use an INF file for "silent" installations, or there is an *interactive* mode which prompts you for the minimum required settings.

 #### dsctl